 He feels personality testing is “just a way to shirk responsibility.”
 Except for that comment and his nuclear-like condemnation of personality tests for hiring in general, I surprisingly agree with most of his rationale and opinions.
 We just don’t arrive at the same conclusion.

 For example, Mr. Corlett believes “To hire successfully, you need more deep thinking, not less.”
 Absolutely, that’s true.
 But doesn’t deep thinking require that you ask more questions and get more information?
 Sure it does.
-Personality tests are another source of valuable insight.
+Pre-employment personality assessments are another source of valuable insight.